laravel/docs/homestead.md

 <a name="updating-homestead"></a>
 ## Updating Homestead

-Updating Homestead is a two step process.
-First you want to update the Vagrant box by running `vagrant box update`.
+You can update Homestead in two simple steps.
+First, you should update the Vagrant box using the `vagrant box update` command:

+    vagrant box update

-The second step is to update the Homestead source code.
-If you cloned the repository you can simply `git pull origin master`.
+Next, you need to update the Homestead source code.
+If you cloned the repository you can simply `git pull origin master` at the location you originally cloned the repository.

-If you are using the per project you will want to ensure your `composer.json` contains `"laravel/homestead": "^4"` and run `composer update`.
+If you have installed Homestead via your project's `composer.json` file, you should ensure your `composer.json` file contains `"laravel/homestead": "^4"` and update your dependencies:

+    composer update